John and Gerry's Orchids of Britain and Europe

 This is a very familiar Mediterranean orchid whose name refers to the milky colour of its flowers.
 It was first described by Poiret from Algeria in 1798 and originally grouped with the Neotinea genus before then being reclassified as an Orchis.
 Subsequent studies across the O. tridentata group eventually resulted in all its members, including O. lactea, being returned to the Neotinea stable.

 The other species all have flat profiled lips with edges that are either straight or curved forward.
 A less reliable feature of N. lactea is the colouration of the inner hood which is generally greener and more boldly lined.
-As can be seen from the illustrations, lip markings and colouration can vary widely from pure white to an almost solid dark pink, the typical flower is however pale pink with darker spots or striation.
+As can be seen from the illustrations, lip markings and colouration can vary widely from pure white to an almost solid dark pink, the typical flower is however white/pale pink with darker spots or striation.
 The photographs come from Crete, Sardinia and Sicily and were all taken during the first two weeks of April.

 .